Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Naturality in bordered Floer homology

-in the obvious was.
+in the obvious way.
 The choice of basepoint in $M_{dr}$ is unimportant, but we fix it for concreteness.
 Drilling has a natural inverse, \emph{filling}, given by attaching $(k-1)$ bands to $\cH_{dr}$ along $p_i^\pm$ \cite[Definition 5.8]{LOT_bimodules}.
-In particular, $\cD$ is an isomorphism of categories.
+In particular, $\cD$ is an isomorphism of graphs.

 Note, that $M_{dr}$ has boundary $\#^i F_i$.
 Let $\cA^\#:=\cA(\#^i -F_i)$.
 There is a natural projection

 which gives rise to an induction functor